 - Evaluating various technologies and solutions that could boost our ability to detect and flag concerning call patterns and enable us to better protect and inform the public of potential scammers.

 IntelePeer is fully committed to protecting the trust and safety of our customers, and their customers.
 Scammers undermine the public trust in the U.S. voice services industry and there is no place for them on the networks of any provider.
 We know completely eradicating the illegal use of robocalls is not a simple task.
-However, we at IntelePeer are committed to continue working cooperatively with federal and state regulators as well as industry groups to be part of the solution.
+However, we at IntelePeer are committed to continuing to work cooperatively with federal and state regulators as well as industry groups to be part of the solution.
+Please refer to this post for more information on IntelePeer’s efforts related to STIR/SHAKEN.